Murder of Stephen Lawrence: Appeals

 On 5 January 2012, it was reported that the Attorney General was reviewing the minimum terms at the request of a member of the public, to determine whether he believed them to be "unduly lenient", and if so whether to apply to the Court of Appeal for an increase in the minimum terms.
 Juvenile minimum life sentences in a 2000 review (i.e. before the 2003 act passed into law) varied from a "most common" minimum of 10 years to a maximum of 20, placing Dobson and Norris in the middle of that range.
 On 1 February 2012, the Attorney General announced that he would not be referring the sentences to the Court of Appeal, as he believed that "the minimum terms [were] ... within the appropriate range of sentences".

 On 30January 2012, it emerged that Norris and Dobson were seeking leave from the Court of Appeal to appeal against their convictions.

 On 23August 2012, it was reported that Norris and Dobson had lost the first round of their appeal.
 On 15March 2013, it was announced that Dobson had dropped his appeal against his murder conviction.
 Shortly after Norris was denied leave to appeal.

 On 18May 2022, it was reported that David Norris's request to be moved to an open prison in advance of his possible release was denied.

 Further developments

 In 2016 police released an enhanced image from a CCTV camera, showing the face of a witness they have not been able to identify.

-In March 2025, David Norris admitted for the first time that he had been involved in the murder and that he had punched Lawrence.
+David Norris's minimum tariff expired in 2024 and his case was referred to the Parole Board in March 2024.
+In March 2025, Norris admitted for the first time that he had been involved in the murder and that he had punched Lawrence.
 In October he said he is "deeply sorry" to Lawrence's family for his part in the murder, but insisted that he could not name his accomplices.
+In December 2025, the Parole Board found that his imprisonment "continues to be necessary for the protection of the public" and denied his release or transfer to a lower category prison.
+It was noted that despite claiming to have overcome his racism, he had a history of racist behaviour in prison as recently as October 2023.